-Experts predict that the global enterprise data management market will grow at a compound annual growth rate of 12.1% from 2023 to 2030.
-Your organization’s databases store all the enterprise data you need for software applications, systems, and IT environments, helping you make smarter data-driven business decisions.
+Experts predict that the global enterprise data management market will grow at a compound annual growth rate of 12.1% until 2030.
+Your organization’s database management system (DBMS) stores all the enterprise data you need for software applications, systems, and IT environments, helping you make smarter data-driven business decisions.

 Here are the key things to know about database schema design:

 - Database schema design refers to the strategies and practices for constructing a database schema.